Fleet marriage

-A Fleet Marriage was a common example of an irregular or a clandestine marriage taking place in England before the Marriage Act 1753 came into force on March 25, 1754.
+A Fleet marriage was a common example of an irregular or a clandestine marriage taking place in England before the Marriage Act 1753 came into force on March 25, 1754.
 Specifically, it was one which took place in London's Fleet Prison or its environs during the 17th and, especially, the early 18th century.

 Irregular and clandestine marriages

-An "irregular" marriage was one that took place either away from the home parish of the spouses (but after banns or licence), or at an improper time.
+An "irregular marriage" was one that took place either away from the home parish of the spouses (but after banns or licence), or at an improper time.
 "Clandestine" marriages were those that had an element of secrecy to them: perhaps they took place away from a home parish, and without either banns or marriage licence.

-It is often asserted, mistakenly, that under English law of this period a marriage could be recognized as valid if each spouse had simply expressed (to each other) an unconditional consent to their marriage.
-While, with few local exceptions, earlier Christian marriages across Europe were by mutual consent, declaration of intention to marry and upon the subsequent physical union of the parties, in 1563 the Council of Trent, twenty-fourth session, required that a valid marriage must be performed by a priest before two witnesses.
-By the 18th century, the earlier form of consent-based marriages ("common-law marriages" in modern terms) were the exception.
-Nearly all marriages in England, including the "irregular" and "clandestine" ones, were performed by ordained clergy.
+It is often asserted that under English law of this period a marriage could be recognized in court if each spouse could provide evidence they had simply expressed (to each other) an unconditional consent to their marriage.
+With few local exceptions, earlier Christian marriages across Europe were by mutual consent, declaration of intention to marry and upon the subsequent physical union of the parties.
+By the 18th century, the earlier form of weddings ("common-law marriages" in modern terms) were the exception.
+Nearly all wedding ceremonies in England, including the "irregular" and "clandestine" ones, were performed by ordained clergy.

 The Marriage Duty Act 1695 put an end to irregular marriages at parochial churches by penalizing clergy who married couples without banns or licence.
 By a legal quirk, however, clergy operating in the Fleet could not effectively be proceeded against, and the clandestine marriage business there carried on.
 In the 1740s, over half of all London weddings were taking place in the environs of the Fleet Prison.
 The majority of Fleet marriages were for honest purposes, when couples simply wanted to get married quickly or at low cost.

-From 1742 to 1754 a large number of such marriages were also conducted at Keith's Chapel, Westminster, by the Rev. Alexander Keith.
+From 1742 to 1754 a large number of such marriages were also conducted at Keith's Chapel, Westminster, by the Reverend Alexander Keith.